 Flat Back for Use in Child Bike Seats and Trailers

-The Scamp’s optional MIPS technology adds an additional layer of safety to kids’ helmets.
-The foam core of a helmet protects a child from direct impact but does not protect from rotational injuries.
+The Giro Scamp II is offered with or without MIPS, with the MIPS option costing an additional $20.
+MIPS technology adds an additional layer of safety to a bike helmet.
+The black foam core of a helmet protects a child from direct impact, but does not protect from the energy of rotational impact.

-MIPS (Multi-directional Impact Protection System) allows the helmet to slightly rotate around the head during impact to help minimize rotational injuries to the head and neck.
+MIPS (Multi-directional Impact Protection System) allows the helmet to slightly rotate around the head during impact to help minimize rotational forces that could affect a child’s brain.

 The secret to MIPS is a thin plastic shell inside the helmet that is connected to the helmet’s protective foam core with flexible anchors.
 When under force, these anchors stretch to allow the helmet to rotate around the head upon impact.
 A video and explanation of MIPS in action can be seen here.

-In older versions of the Scamp, we found that on some testers with long hair, the MIPS anchors can snag their hair.
+In older versions of the Scamp, we found that on some testers with long hair, the exposed MIPS anchors could snag their hair.
 It bothered some of our kids, but others were oblivious to it.

 Giro Scamp vs. Competitors